PdxCodeGuild/class_narwhal/code/richard/final_project/project_outline.md

 ### Milestone 1 - Thursday, April 15th
 - Wireframe complete using Balsamiq
-- Static outline of website up on a custom domain using Bootstrap (no back end)
+- Github repository up and custom domain working

 ### Milestone 2 - Thursday, April 22nd
 - Dashboard working
+- Ability to filter the dashboard based on Sex, passenger class, etc
+- Apply Bootstrap to make it look decent

 ### Milestone 3 - Thursday, April 29th
+- Require authentication in order to see the blank pages for the quiz and the leaderboard
 - Quiz working

 ### Milestone 4 - Wednesday, May 5th